BrenoTeixeira/cardio_catch_disease/README.md

 # 8.0.
 Conclusions

 In this project, a machine learning model (classifier) was built to help the team of specialists in heart disease diagnosis.
-The model has a precision of 0.759 95% CI [0.747, 0.772].
-Since the diagnostic price depends on its precision, we expect at least an 83.33% increase in profit per diagnostic.
+The model has a precision of 0.759 - 95% CI [0.747, 0.772].
+Since the diagnostic price depends on its precision, compared with the current situation (55-65%), we expect at least an 83.33% increase in profit per diagnostic.

 <p>&nbsp;<p>